4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/08-Calling_your_first_function/README.md

 ## 🔎 Important:

 + There are exercises dedicated to functions.
 We encourage you to go and finish those after completing this exercise.
-Once you feel more comfortable with [functions](https://github.com/4GeeksAcademy/javascript-functions-exercises-tutorial), return here and continue witth these ones.
+Once you feel more comfortable with [functions](https://github.com/4GeeksAcademy/javascript-functions-exercises-tutorial), return here and continue with these ones.